mmirwaldt/JavaFeaturesImitatedInExamples/README.md

 * It can be a bit exotic but not too exotic if it uses a rarely used feature or a very new feature. <br/> E.g. only a few developers know the stream method "mapMulti()" which makes it exotic.
 However, this method can be very useful in some edge case and avoid complicated code.
-* It must be a good example which convinces readers that the feature is useful. <br/> e.g. using (tail-call) recursion to calculate the faculty demonstrates (tail-call) recursion but it is bad because a loop can calculate the faculty faster with a few lines of code.

 Of course, some criteria might be a bit subjective or arbitrary.
 I still think most of them are objective *enough* to judge whether it's worth adding a new example or not.